gschoelderle/gender-gap-in-stem-education/README.md

 # Gender Gap in STEM & Education 📊

 This data analysis project explores disparities in tertiary education access and representation in STEM (Science, technology, engineering, and mathematics) fields across different countries.
-Special attention is given to how participation varies by gender identity (in this case, male or female).
+Special attention is given to how participation varies by male and female.

 ## 🔍 Overview